wp-plugins/wp-share-buttons/readme.txt

 *  Block Border Size.
 Set the size of the border - Share buttons
 *  Block Border Color.
 Choose the color of your border - Share buttons
 *  Block Border Radius.
 Choose the radius for border corners - Share buttons
 *  Margin From Content.
-Set the margin of buttons from your content - Share buttons
+Set the margin of Share buttons from your content - Share buttons

 Share Buttons Title - Share buttons